Jeffrey Leiden, M.D., Ph.D.

-Executive Vice President, Chief Operating and Financial Officer
+Executive Vice President, Chief Operating Officer and Chief Financial Officer

 Ian Smith joined Vertex in November 2001.
-As Vertex’s Executive Vice President and Chief Financial Officer.
-Mr. Smith holds responsibility for core functions at Vertex, including Finance and Accounting, Investor Relations, Business Development, Information Systems and Worldwide Operations.
+As Vertex’s Chief Operating Officer and Chief Financial Officer, Mr. Smith holds responsibility for core functions at Vertex, including Accounting, Finance, Strategic Sourcing, Corporate & Business Development, Corporate Strategy, Global Facilities and Operations, Global Information Systems, Corporate Real Estate Development, Pharmaceutical Operations and Investor Relations.
 Read more

 Prior to joining Vertex, Mr. Smith served as a partner in the Life Science and Technology Practice Group of Ernst & Young LLP, an accounting firm, from 1999 to 2001.

-Mr. Smith received a B.A. with honors in Accounting and Finance from Manchester Metropolitan University, and Mr. Smith is a current member of the American Institute of Certified Public Accountants, the Institute of Chartered Accountants of England and Wales, and the Financial Executives Institute.
+Mr. Smith received a B.A. with honors in Accounting and Finance from Manchester Metropolitan University, and Mr. Smith is a current member of the Institute of Chartered Accountants of England and Wales, and the Financial Executives Institute.